Train-In-Blocks-Ltd/Landing/content/blog/debunking-five-common-fitness-myths.md

 ## Lifting heavy weights DON'T bulk you up

 Probably the most common misconception of them all.
 The belief about heavy weight training, especially among women, is lifting heavy weight will lead to a bulky looking physique.
-It’s true that lifting heavy will promote hypertrophy in muscles leading to a size increase.\
+It’s true that lifting heavy will lead to a growth and increase of muscle cells, but the idea it leads to a "bulky" look is simply untrue.
  Excessive body fat is what causes both men and women to look bulky.
 The most important aspect of someone’s physique is his or her body fat percentage: a good physique nearly always requires a fairly low body fat percentage to achieve.
 Lifting heavy can help accomplish this.
 Heavy weight training has a plethora of benefits that can help develop muscle, shed fat and ultimately lead to anyone’s desired physique.
-'Lifting heavy' make your muscles stronger, increases your bone density and physical co-ordination and decreases body fat.
-But this will all be for nothing if your diet does not follow suit.
+Pulling weights make your muscles stronger, increases your bone density and physical co-ordination and decreases body fat. \
+In order to lose fat and get rid of the “bulk,” a cutting diet is required.
+In simple terms, this requires you to burn more calories than you eat.
+There is much more to the process, but in a nutshell, eat healthy and eat less.